The MBA in Media Management

 The event is free and open to the public.
 Information is also available on our school Facebook page at www.facebook.com/mcnyedu.

 Posted by MCNY Media Management Blog in 3rd Annual MCNY Short Film Festival, Graduate Achievements, Media Management Graduates, Media Management Students, New Faces in Film, Voices from the Global Village.
-1 Comment »
+Post a Comment »

 Voices from the Global Village: MCNY Media Management MBA and Adjunct Professor Paula Landry publishes new book!September 24, 2011

 We are so proud of MCNY Media Management MBA Paula Landry for publishing her book Scheduling and Budgeting Your Film: A Panic Free Guide which is being released on October 3 by Focal Press.
 (It is available in hard copy and electronic formats directly from the publisher as well as from Amazon, Barnes & Noble and other retail outlets.)
 Paula is a film and music producer who creates commercials, multimedia concerts, films both short- and long-form, and branded videos for the Internet.
 Her movies have premiered at Sundance and gone on to win awards worldwide.